onap/vnfrqts-requirements/docs/Chapter7.rst

   ONAP-defined policies delivered from ONAP to the VNF using PUTs to a RESTful API, in the same manner that other controls over data reporting will be controlled by policy.
-* R-08312 The xNF **MAY** use other options which are expected to include
+* R-08312 The xNF **MAY** use other options which are expected to include:

   - REST delivery of binary encoded data sets.
   - TCP for high volume streaming asynchronous data sets and for other high volume data sets.
 TCP delivery can be used for either JSON or binary encoded data sets.
   - SFTP for asynchronous bulk files, such as bulk files that contain large volumes of data collected over a long time interval or data collected across many xNFs.
 This is not preferred.
 Preferred is to reorganize the data into more frequent or more focused data sets, and deliver these by REST or TCP as appropriate.
   - REST for synchronous data, using RESTCONF (e.g., for xNF state polling).

 * R-03070 The xNF **MUST**, by ONAP Policy, provide the ONAP addresses as data destinations for each xNF, and may be changed by Policy while